adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-on-outside-in-development.md

 If the user is *pleased*, then they love the product; consume it; buy the widget etc. And all software development should, for the most part, start with this perspective; the *Outside-in* perspective.
 Consider the opposite approach.
 If your solving problems buried in the underlying structures first, then it is *very* likely you and your team are solving problems that don't exist, which most certainly means you're not pleasing the user or anyone else for that matter.

-**Note:** there are times Inside-out Development is useful and necessary, but won't go into that here.
+**Note:** there are times Inside-out Development is useful and necessary, but I won't go into that here.

 In a totally unreleastic, distilled, Waterfall version of an example development process, you could summarise the relationship as follows: